I was diagnosed at just three years of age on the 24th of February 1992.

-On a positive though, I have been overseas twice in recent years, and did one trip (to the UK) solo.
+On a positive though, I have been overseas three times in recent years prior to covid, and did one trip (to the UK) solo.

 I want to bring NF out of the shadows because it is important to know it's not a life sentence.